 I love poetry, country rides, reading memoir, biography and spirituality, daily walks along the creek with Jeb the Dog, global travel and intimate dinner parties.
 My heart is tugged between a secluded home on the Nebraska prairie and a love affair with NYC ignited by my first visit as a wide-eyed high school sophomore from Omaha.
 I have sky-dived from 15K feet and circumnavigated the globe.

 After twenty-three years as a Jesuit and thirteen years of ministry as a priest, I requested release from my vows and left the Society of Jesus in March 2002.
 Bills got paid.
 My desires were largely filled.
 Loved home ownership and found satisfaction as a major gifts development officer for the College of St. Benedict and then the University of Minnesota.

-With the loving support and generosity of my beloved partner — and now husband — of twelve years, I headed off on an undefined dream of returning to ministry.
+With the loving support and generosity of my beloved partner — and now husband — of fifteen years, I headed off on an undefined dream of returning to ministry.
 This pursuit took explicit shape with a 12-month hospital chaplain residency completed in August 2013.
 Old wine skins don’t seem to fit anymore.
 Now I assist with retreats for people who have experienced homelessness, coach men in recovery living in sober homes, have taught English to immigrants, and resumed the practice of offering spiritual direction.